Garrote: Execution device

-In this 15th-century depiction of the burning of Albigensians after an auto da fé, the condemned had been garroted previously.
-It is one of the first depictions of a garrote.
+In this 15th-century depiction of the burning of Albigensians after an auto da fé, the condemned had been garrotted previously.
+It is one of the first depictions of a garrotte.
 Pedro Berruguete, Saint Dominic Presiding over an Auto-da-fé.

-The garrote (laqueus) is known to have been used in the first century BC in Rome.
-It is referred to in accounts of the Second Catilinian Conspiracy, where conspirators including Publius Cornelius Lentulus Sura were strangled with a laqueus in the Tullianum, and the implement is shown in some early reliefs, e.g., Répertoire de Reliefs grecs et romains, tome I, p.
-341 (1919).
-It was also used in the Middle Ages in Spain and Portugal.
+The garrotte (laqueus) is known to have been used in the first century BC in Rome.
+It is referred to in accounts of the Second Catilinian Conspiracy, where conspirators including Publius Cornelius Lentulus Sura were strangled with a laqueus in the Tullianum, and the implement is shown in some early reliefs.
+(Note: E.g. Répertoire de Reliefs grecs et romains, tome I, p.
+341 (1919)) It was also used in the Middle Ages in Spain and Portugal.
 It was employed during the conquista of the Americas, notably in the execution of the Inca emperor Atahualpa.

-It was intended as a more merciful form of execution than death by burning; heretics who converted to Christianity after their conviction would receive a quick strangulation from the Spanish Inquisition.
-A later version of the garrote used an iron collar with a large metal screw in the back.
-The theory was that when the screw was tightened, it would crush the brain stem and kill the victim instantly; however, if the screw missed the point where the brain meets the spinal column, it would simply bore into the victim's neck while he/she was strangled by the iron collar.
+It was intended as a more merciful form of execution than death by burning; heretics, who converted to Christianity after their conviction, would receive a quick strangulation from the Spanish Inquisition.
+A later version of the garrotte used an iron collar with a large metal screw in the back.
+The theory was that when the screw was tightened, it would crush the brain stem and kill the victim instantly; however, if the screw missed the point where the brain meets the spinal column, it would simply bore into the victim's neck while they were strangled by the iron collar.

 In the Ottoman Empire, execution by strangulation was reserved for very high officials and members of the ruling family.
 Unlike the Spanish version, a bowstring was used instead of a tightening collar.

-During the Peninsular War of 1808–1814, French forces regularly used the garrote to execute Spanish guerrilleros, priests, and other opponents of Napoleonic rule.
-Around 1810 the earliest known metallic garrote appeared in Spain, and on 28 April 1828, the garrote was declared the sole method of executing civilians in that country.
-In May 1897, the last public garroting in Spain was performed in Barcelona.
+During the Peninsular War of 1808–1814, French forces regularly used the garrotte to execute Spanish guerrilleros, priests, and other opponents of Napoleonic rule.
+Around 1810 the earliest known metallic garrotte appeared in Spain, and on 28 April 1828, the garrotte was declared the sole method of executing civilians in that country.
+In May 1897, the last public garrotting in Spain was performed in Barcelona.
 After that, all executions were performed inside prisons.